Savage Hills Ballroom

-Savage Hills Ballroom is the third and final studio album by Boise, Idaho-based musician Trevor Powers' Youth Lagoon project.
+Savage Hills Ballroom is the third studio album by Boise, Idaho-based musician Trevor Powers' Youth Lagoon project.
 The album was recorded in Bristol, England, and released on September 25, 2015 by Fat Possum Records.

 Background

 Powers alluded to the fact that the album addressed breaking down barriers and acknowledging personal flaws.
 He stated in an interview that the album was not named for an actual ballroom: “It’s a mystical place.
 I think of things in mental images, and while I was working on the album, I pictured this [ballroom]…a place that’s ominous but still inviting.
 And I needed an appropriate name for that, and ‘Savage Hills Ballroom’ fit," he said.

 Release

 On July 13, 2015, "The Knower" became the first track to be distributed prior to the album's release; it was issued as a free single-sided 7" single.
 "Highway Patrol Stun Gun" was subsequently released on August 10 as a music video.